DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Conclusion

 \subsubsection{DIO}

-We propose that structuring neural network architectures around the causal chains can lead to enhanced reasoning performance.
-We also suggest that the learning objectives of end-to-end reasoning models, including DIO, are essentially variational lower bounds of the mutual information between the contexts and the correct options.
-Consequently, both performance and learning efficacy are directly impacted by the looseness of these lower bounds.
+We propose that structuring networks around causal chains can enhance reasoning performance.
+We further suggest that the learning objectives of end-to-end reasoning models, including DIO, are essentially variational lower bounds on the mutual information between contexts and correct options.
+Consequently, however elaborate the network, performance hinges on the tightness of this bound.
+This points out that the key to machine intelligence lies in mutual-information tightening or causal-chain modeling.